Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/DesignDocument.md

 We are attempting to create an application that will enable the user to keep track of his/her grocery lists.
 This will be generic and not associated with a particular store and will therefore allow the user to keep track of multiple lists.
 Suppose the following use case:

 Target:
-Pants
+- Pants
-Hershey's bar
+- Hershey's bar

 Walmart:
-Yogurt
+- Yogurt

 The user will be able to create two lists, one for Target and one for Walmart.

 Dependencies:
-Toast - to alert the user when required.
+- Toast: to alert the user when required.
-Android Studio - To compile the app since it's used to create the GUI.
+- Android Studio: To compile the app since it's used to create the GUI.